1 Obesity Alters the Metabolism

 Others pointed out that a disease designation would move the blame to the individual and would lead to increased weight discrimination.
 There was also concern that people would be released from personal responsibility and somebody else—the government, medical establishment—would be in charge.

 Years later, the uproar has subsided, but different camps are still arguing about how to approach obesity.
 Physicians and other medical personal still haven’t learned how to address weight in the examination room and weight discrimination is rampant in the medical system.
-On the other hand some health care provider ignore the physiological facts (f.e.
-“Healthy at Every Size” https://haescommunity.com/) and focus mostly on the psychological arguments.
-Desease designaton or not, health care providers need to understand the connection between obesity and chronic diseases and need to be trained to address weight in a health care setting.
+On the other hand some health care providers ignore the physiological facts (for example the “Healthy at Every Size” movement) and focus mostly on the psychological arguments.
+Disease designation or not, health care providers need to understand the connection between obesity and chronic diseases and need to be trained to address weight in a health care setting in a constructive way.

 During this first module you will learn about the connection between obesity, systemic chronic inflammation (SCI) and chronic disease.
 Once you have a solid understanding of this interaction we will explore how lifestyle decisions at every stage of life can increase or decrease the risk for obesity and chronic diseases, and ultimately determine the long-term quality of life.